drug-design/course/docs/chapters/adme-case-studies.md

 ##### A Broad Spectrum of Drugs

-The period covered (1980 to date) spans "phenomena" type drugs, such as Flosequinan to highly specific selective drugs such as Alosetron.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/broad-spectrum-drugs-e8b54e13'><i class='fa fa-play' aria-hidden='true'></i></button>The period covered (1980 to date) spans "phenomena" type drugs, such as Flosequinan to highly specific selective drugs such as Alosetron.
 Phenomena drugs do not have a specific target or mechanism.
 Screening of compounds is normally by pharmacological effect and the drugs therefore may have multiple mechanisms.
 Although it may be possible to separate the beneficial and deleterious effects, scientifically this is very difficult.
 This invariably makes the design of newer agents with improved therapeutic ratios almost impossible.
 Alosetron represents the other extreme where the selectivity is almost absolute and the side effects must be associated with the primary pharmacology.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer